top of page

 Understanding their history helps readers comprehend their actions, even if they don't condone them.

-Reveal their backstory gradually to create a sense of mystery and intrigue.
+But reveal their backstory gradually to create a sense of intrigue.

 Create conflicts within the antagonist